MPY-01/Caesar-Polo-Esau/caesar/1963/caesar-32.md

 The Border Problem

 Soviet concern over the Sino-Soviet borders long antedates the ideological polemic between Beijing and Moscow.
 The Soviets since World War II have kept sizeable ground forces in several areas near the Chinese border--and have strengthened those forces in recent years.
 The Soviets have evidently long been aware that the Chinese might harbor expansionist ambitions, and have of late been given strong reason by the Chinese to fear and take precautionary measures against possible Chinese incursion in Soviet frontier areas.
 A number of border incidents have probably served to heighten Soviet suspicion of Beijing's intentions.
-In 1960 [REDACTED] reported an incursion by armed Chinese from Sinkiang into the Kirgiz SSR.
+In 1960 [REDACTED] reported an incursion by armed Chinese from Xinjiang into the Kirgiz SSR.
 [REDACTED]

 More border incidents occurred in spring and summer of 1962.
 [REDACTED]